-- 1. Apply accounting procedures to properly record financial information about a business. - 2.
-Apply generally accepted accounting theory and principles to perform all the steps of the accounting cycle for a service and retail type business. - 3.
-Perform internal control procedures to protect and properly manage cash and other business assets. - 4.
-Perform accounting procedures to journalize and post business transactions using special journals for a merchandise business.
+- 1. Apply accounting procedures to properly record financial information about a business. - Apply generally accepted accounting theory and principles to perform all the steps of the accounting cycle for a service and retail type business. - 3.
+Perform internal control procedures to protect and properly manage cash and other business assets.